 To avoid malaria, avoid getting bitten in the first place.
 Wear a DEET-based repellent, and cover up.
 Save the sandals and shorts for the daytime; mosquitoes hunt at ankle-level at dusk so wear long trousers and socks in the evening.

 You will probably spend most of your time sitting in a vehicle; the rest of the time you’ll be chomping – most safaris offer plenty of excellent eating opportunities.
-Oh, and jogging is not encouraged either!
+Oh, and heading out into the bush for a jog is not encouraged either!
 One way to get some (gentle) exercise is to take a walking safari.